 2. Prepare for winter weather hurdles with work-from-home protocols.

-Larry Rodman, a Customer Support Manager, suggests asking your team members to take their laptops and work devices home with them if there's a possibility that your office might close during a storm.
+Larry Rodman, former Customer Support Manager, suggests asking your team members to take their laptops and work devices home with them if there's a possibility that your office might close during a storm.

 3. Encourage team members to take time off for the holidays.

 "Be transparent and empathetic with your team.
-Make sure they are comfortable taking time off at the holidays," says Marketing Director Amanda Sibley.
+Make sure they are comfortable taking time off at the holidays," says Senior Director of Marketing Amanda Sibley.
+She encourages her team to share their off days on a shared calendar, but also clearly communicates expectations to ensure people don’t lose steam.

 "I ask for 100% effort until they are off," Sibley says.
 "I often will say something like, 'It's really important to take time off, so I'm glad you all have chosen a week during the holidays! -- Until then, in order for us all to relax and enjoy family time, we need to be at 100%, so please focus until that time!"